 - Slip on shoes – such as clogs, mules or sandals because we do not wear shoes indoors.
-Please bring close-toed shoes for serving in the kitchen.
+Please bring closed-toe shoes and a hat or scarf for serving in the kitchen.

 - Slippers for indoor use only in Sivananda Hall & Dorms, only if you prefer.